department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/research-Test Plan B.md

 -	Various mix of races
 -	Various mix of education levels
 -	Various mix of branches of service
 -	Various mix of rural and urban geographical areas

-The research team is requesting a Perigean Recruitment Kick-off meeting on:
--  Friday, March 17: Anytime between 1:30 pm and 3:00 pm eastern standard time.

 ### Primary Criteria
 **At least one** of the following recruitment criteria must be met in order for a Veteran to be considered for this study: